Selling to Big Companies: 8 Sales Tips to Land Your White Whale

-Do you ever dream of the day when your customer roster includes companies like GE, Wal-Mart or IBM instead of Ma & Pa Inc.?
-If you’ve ever made attempts to crack into a large corporation, you know how tough it can be.
+Do you ever dream of the day when your customer roster includes companies like General Electric, Target or IBM?
+If you’ve ever attempted to crack into a large corporation, you know how tough it can be.

 Plus, it’s downright intimidating.
-Those companies are so huge that you don’t even know where to start.
-You question why they’d ever want to do business with your small, no-name fi rm.
+Those companies are so huge you don’t know where to start.
+You question why they’d ever want to do business with your small, no-name business.

 Enough already!
 Big companies can be virtual gold mines for savvy entrepreneurs.
 If they like your product or service, they’ll eagerly expand their relationship with you.
-But that can seem like an impossibility when you’re still on the outside looking in.
+But that can seem like an impossible task when you’re on the outside looking in.

-Break big companies down into smaller entities.
-Unless you’re selling enterprise solutions, you’ll find it much easier to get your initial contract if you pursue opportunities in a small subset of an organization.
+Unless you’re selling enterprise solutions, it is much easier to get your initial contract if you pursue opportunities in a small subset of an organization.
 Rather than being immobilized by the magnitude of selling to GE, you might pursue a relationship with the marketing department of the Fleet Services division of GE Capital Solutions.
-This enables you to find out the names of potential decision makers, conduct due diligence without being overwhelmed and implement a customized getting-in campaign.
+This enables you to find out the names of potential decision-makers, conduct due diligence without being overwhelmed and implement a customized getting-in campaign.

-Instead, you’ll be much more successful if you focus on solving a small or overlooked need that your prospect is facing.
+Instead, you’ll be much more successful if you focus on solving a small problem or overlooked need that your prospect is facing.
 This enables you to slip in under the radar screen of long-entrenched incumbents who own the account.
-Once you get your fi rst contract, you can prove your value and expand from there addressing related divisions with a targeted approach.
+Once you get your first contract, you can prove your value and expand from there addressing related divisions with a targeted approach.

-Pay the price of admission.
-Corporate decision makers are swamped.
+Corporate decision-makers are swamped.
 They have way too much work to do and not nearly enough time to get it all done.
-They protect their time at all costs; it’s their most precious resource.
-If you want a spot on their already overcrowded calendar, you have to earn it.
+They protect their time at all costs.
+Time is their most precious resource.
+If you want a spot on their already overcrowded calendar, earn it.

 What’s the price of admission?
 Research the company, industry and marketplace.
 Gain knowledge of their business issues, challenges, goals and objectives.
 Acquire expertise on their processes, methodologies or critical success factors.